FidoNet: Routing of FidoNet mail

 Originally there was no specific relationship between network numbers and the regions they reside in.
 In some areas of FidoNet, most notably in Zone 2, the relationship between region number and network number are entwined.
 For example, 2:201/329 is in Net 201 which is in Region 20 while 2:2410/330 is in Net 2410 which is in Region 24.
 Zone 2 also relates the node number to the hub number if the network is large enough to contain any hubs.
 This effect may be seen in the nodelist by looking at the structure of Net 2410 where node 2:2410/330 is listed under Hub 300.
 This is not the case in other zones.

-In Zone 1, things are much different.
+In Zone 1, things are different.

 Zone 1 was the starting point and when Zones and Regions were formed, the existing nets were divided up regionally with no set formula.
 The only consideration taken was where they were located geographically with respect to the region's mapped outline.
 As net numbers got added, the following formula was used.